Francis Deng

-Life and career
+Early life

+Francis Mading Deng was born near Abyei, Sudan in 1938.
+His father was Deng Majok, paramount chief of the Ngok Dinka, the largest tribe in Sudan.
+Francis was the eldest son of Deng Majok's fourth wife.

-Deng was educated at Khartoum University (Bachelor of Laws) and Master of Laws (LL.M.) and earned a Doctor of Juridical Science (J.S.D.) from Yale University.
+Deng studied law at University of Khartoum (Bachelor of Laws) and Master of Laws (LL.M.).
+He earned a Doctor of Juridical Science (J.S.D.) from Yale University in 1967.
 He also took graduate courses at King's College London.